programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 # Bokeh as a Visualization Tool

 Bokeh's strength as a visualization tool lies in it's ability to show differing types of data in an interactive and web-friendly manner.
 This tutorial has only scratched the surface of Bokeh's capabilities and the reader is encourage to delve deeper into the library's workings.
 A great place to start is the [Bokeh gallery](https://bokeh.pydata.org/en/latest/docs/gallery.html) where you can see a variety of visualizations and decide how you might apply these techniques to your own data.
-If you're more inclined to dive right into further code examples, Bokeh's [online notebook](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb) is an excellent place to start!
+If you are more inclined to dive right into further code examples, Bokeh's [online notebook](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb) is an excellent place to start!

 # Further Resources